A DSC Distress call is received by your vessel and your transceiver frequency display reads: Transmit = 4207.5 kHz and Receive = 4207.5 kHz -

 You receive an Urgent DSC call to all vessels specifying an alternate telex frequency & emission.
 If your transceiver frequency display reads: 2174.5 kHz transmit & 4207.5 kHz receive:

 Sorry, no results found.

-Please repeat the test and try different answer combinations.
+Please repeat the quiz and try different answer combinations.